 DISCUSSION

-The present randomized clinical trial showed that RIPC did not significantly improve liver functions or decrease incidences of EAD, PNF, and postoperative complications among both recipients or donors.
-The primary end points, ALTmax and ASTmax, did not differ between the four groups, regardless of whether donors or recipients received RIPC.
-Furthermore, no significant differences had been found for incidences of EAD, PNF, postoperative complications and the overall survival of recipients.
+The present randomized clinical trial showed that RIPC did not significantly improve liver functions or decrease incidences of EAD, PNF and postoperative complications among both recipients or donors.
+The primary end points, ALTmax and ASTmax, did not differ between the four groups regardless of whether donors or recipients received RIPC.
+Furthermore, no significant differences were found for incidences of EAD, PNF, postoperative complications and the overall survival of recipients.
 After further analyzing the effects of RIPC on donors, our still results suggested benefits were limited.
-Nonetheless, some protective effects of RIPC had been observed in recipients, including a lower Cr level in the D-RIPC group than the S-RIPC group on postoperative day 0 (P < 0.05), although these were limited to alleviating IRI or improving the prognosis for patients who received LT.
+Nonetheless, some protective effects of RIPC were observed in recipients, including a lower Cr level in the D-RIPC group than the S-RIPC group on postoperative day 0 (P < 0.05), although these were limited to alleviating IRI or improving the prognosis for patients who received LT.

 The discovery of possible protective effects of RIPC in reducing IRI and improving organ function highlights a new therapy for clinical treatment[33].
-The most important advantages of RIPC include its low cost, ease of performance, and almost impeccable safety for patients.
+The most important advantages of RIPC include its low cost, ease of performance and almost impeccable safety for patients.
 Thus, numerous clinical studies have been conducted to explore effects and potential mechanism of RIPC in different areas, such as organ transplantation, cardiac surgery, hepatic surgery and neurosurgery[9,18,34-36].
 Studies have demonstrated that RIPC mainly occurs in two “windows,” one of which is the initial period following the preconditioning stimulus, which can last for 1-4 h[37,38], while the other happens at 24 h following preconditioning, which can last for 24-72 h[39].
 Therefore, detecting related critical characteristics after surgery (0 d) is necessary until at least postoperative day 3.
 The present study continuously monitored liver function variables from day 0 to postoperative day 7 among recipients and day 0 to postoperative day 3 among donors.
-The ample amount of data has certainly helped us understand the dynamic changes in liver function, inflammatory response, and kidney function of patients.
+The ample amount of data has certainly helped us understand the dynamic changes in liver function, inflammatory response and kidney function of patients.

-Some potential mechanisms whereby RIPC offers protection have been discussed and can be summarized into three components: Triggers, signal transduction, and end-effectors[40].
-Accordingly, performing RIPC allowed the local release of certain factors, such as adenosine, cytokines, and endogenous opioids, termed “triggers,” thereby activating related protein kinase mediators (e.g., PI3K, JAK/STAT, and PKC) and signaling pathways[41,42].
+Some potential mechanisms whereby RIPC offers protection have been discussed and can be summarized into three components: Triggers, signal transduction and end-effectors[40].
+Accordingly, performing RIPC allowed the local release of certain factors, such as adenosine, cytokines and endogenous opioids, termed “triggers,” thereby activating related protein kinase mediators (e.g., phosphoinositol 3-kinase, janus kinase and signal transducer and activator of transcription and protein kinase C) and signaling pathways[41,42].
 Signal transduction plays a critical role in exerting the protective effects of RIPC, with some hypotheses having been presented.
 The two main competing hypotheses regarding the mechanism of signal transduction include “humoral hypothesis” and “neural hypothesis”[43-45].
 “Humoral hypothesis” is supported by evidence showing that protection can be transferred by serum transfusion from a rabbit that has undergone ischemic preconditioning (IPC) to one that has not[46].
 Meanwhile, “neural hypothesis” is also supported by a series of studies, especially in the cardiovascular and neural field.
 Lieder et al[44] found that RIPC could activate efferent vagal nerves to stimulate the spleen, which then releases humoral cardioprotective substances.
 Another study[47] showed that the cardioprotective effects of IPC were completely abolished by denervation of the limbs.
 To some extent, both the “humoral hypothesis” and “neural hypotheses” are reasonable and interact.
-After signal transduction, the end-effectors, which could be specific organs, cells, or organelles, will finally be activated, and the protective effects induced by RIPC would be transformed into changes in cellular signal pathways[40,43].
+After signal transduction, the end-effectors, which could be specific organs, cells or organelles, will finally be activated, and the protective effects induced by RIPC would be transformed into changes in cellular signal pathways[40,43].